 To apply a key signature to the score directly from the Master palette, use one of the following methods:

-To add either (i) a double flat or double sharp, (ii) a courtesy (also known as cautionary or reminder) accidental, or (iii) a non-standard accidental, use one of the following options:
+To add directly either (i) a bb double flat or x double sharp, (ii) a courtesy (also known as cautionary or reminder) accidental, or (iii) a non-standard accidental, use one of the following options:

-If you wish to add brackets to a cautionary accidental, use one of the following:
+To add brackets (only available for courtesy/cautionary/reminder accidental), use one of the following:

 To change the enharmonic spelling of a note, or notes, in both written and concert pitch views: